deltachat/deltachat-core-rust/spec.md

     Hello group - this group contains three members

-Messengers adding the member list in the form `Name <email-address>` MUST take care only to spread the names authorized by the contacts themselves.
+Messengers adding the member list in the form `Name <email-address>` MUST take care only to distribute the names authorized by the contacts themselves.
-Otherwise, names as _Daddy_ or _Honey_ may be spread (this issue is also true for normal MUAs, however, for more contact- and chat-centralized apps such situations happen more frequently).
+Otherwise, names as _Daddy_ or _Honey_ may be distributed (this issue is also true for normal MUAs, however, for more contact- and chat-centralized apps such situations happen more frequently).